RVC-Project/Retrieval-based-Voice-Conversion-WebUI/docs/faiss_tips_en.md

 From here we read the npy files in order sorted by filename and concatenate the vectors to create big_npy.
 (This vector has shape [N, 256].)
 After saving big_npy as /logs/your-experiment/total_fea.npy, train it with faiss.

-As of 2023/04/18, IVF based on L2 distance is used using the index factory function of faiss.
-The number of IVF divisions (n_ivf) is N//39, and n_probe uses int(np.power(n_ivf, 0.3)).
-(Look around train_index in infer-web.py.)

-In this article, I will first explain the meaning of these parameters, and then write advice for developers to create a better index.
+In this article, I will explain the meaning of these parameters.

 # Explanation of the method
 ## index factory